Elnaril/uniswap-universal-router-decoder/README.md

 The object of this library is to decode & encode the transaction input sent to the Uniswap universal router (UR) (address [`0x3fC91A3afd70395Cd496C647d5a6CC9D4B2b7FAD`](https://etherscan.io/address/0x3fC91A3afd70395Cd496C647d5a6CC9D4B2b7FAD) on Ethereum Mainnet).
 It is based on, and is intended to be used with [web3.py](https://github.com/ethereum/web3.py)
+The target audience is Python developers who are familiar with the Ethereum blockchain concepts and web3.py, and how DEXes work.

 ⚠ This library has not been audited, so use at your own risk !

+⚠ Before using this library, ensure you are familiar with general blockchain concepts and [web3.py](https://github.com/ethereum/web3.py) in particular.

 ⚠ This project is a work in progress so not all commands are decoded yet.
 Below the list of the already implemented ones.